Connect with others who understand.

 Muscle spasticity in MS causes stiff, tight muscles and involuntary or jerky movements that can be painful and disruptive to daily life.

-Botulinum toxin may be used to relieve muscle spasms when just a few areas of the body are affected.
-For instance, there have been several studies on botulinum toxin type A for cervical dystonia, a type of muscle contraction that can occur in the head, neck, and shoulder, causing abnormal and painful movement.
-A review of eight such studies found this treatment improved pain for most participants, but it also increased the risk of swallowing difficulties and fatigue.
+Botox for spasticity in legs and other muscles can be effective when just a few areas of the body are affected.
+This treatment is commonly used as a muscle relaxant in movement disorders such as cervical dystonia, a type of muscle contraction that can cause abnormal and painful movement in the head, neck, and shoulder.
+A review of eight studies found that botulinum toxin type A improved pain and function for most participants but also increased the risks of swallowing difficulties and fatigue.

-Botulinum toxin can help improve mobility, which can be hindered by spasticity.
+Botox for muscle spasms in legs can help improve mobility, which spasticity may otherwise limit.
 In the journal Toxins, one observational study of 125 people with MS showed that botulinum toxin injections helped many participants achieve their goals of improved mobility and gait.

 “I get Botox every three months in my left leg to help with walking,” a member wrote.
-Someone else wrote, “I have regular Botox to help with problems in my foot/big toe.
+Another said, “I have regular Botox to help with problems in my foot/big toe.
 It’s effective for a while but does wear off!”

-A health care provider administers injections into the specific muscle groups that are targeted for treatment.
-It’s an outpatient procedure that typically lasts between 30 and 45 minutes.
-Common side effects include pain at the injection site and temporary muscle weakness.
+A healthcare provider administers injections into muscle groups that are targeted for treatment.
+This outpatient procedure typically lasts between 30 and 45 minutes.
+Common side effects include pain and soreness at the injection site and temporary muscle weakness.

 3. Botulinum Toxin Can Relax Vocal Cords

-Botulinum toxin treatments can help the vocal cord muscles relax and lengthen, so they function better.
+Botulinum toxin treatments can help relax and lengthen vocal cord muscles in people with spasmodic dysphonia (a disorder affecting the voice box) to improve function.
 Several techniques are used for injections in the vocal cords, such as inserting a small camera and needle through the nasal cavity or inserting only a needle through the throat.
 The procedure is usually performed in a doctor’s office with local anesthesia.
 Possible side effects include difficulties in swallowing, breathiness, and breathing in fluids.

 “Yes, the Botox does help,” wrote a MyMSTeam member.
 “I see an otolaryngologist for those treatments.
 It lasts about three or four months.
 Otherwise, I would also find myself trying to avoid conversations with people.
 It was extremely difficult when I was working because my job required me to talk to lots of people daily.”